giantswarm/starboard-app/README.md

 Giant Swarm offers an app for Aqua Security's [Starboard][starboard], which can be installed in workload clusters.
 It is part of our [managed security solution][managed-security], but can also be installed independently.

 Starboard is an in-cluster component which runs vulnerability scans of running workloads using [Trivy][trivy-aqua], Kubernetes CIS benchmark reports using [kube-bench][kube-bench], and configuration audits using [Polaris][polaris].
+The results of these scans are saved in the cluster in the form of Kubernetes custom resources named `VulnerabilityReport`, `CISKubeBenchReport`, and `ConfigAuditReports`, respectively.
+It can also be configured to run more intrusive vulnerability scans using [kube-hunter][kube-hunter].

 This repository contains our packaging and Giant Swarm-specific configuration of the upstream charts.